 While ancient Indians knew about the antibacterial and non-toxic nature of silver, their use of silver was not limited to plates, bowls and cutlery.
 They leveraged the therapeutic properties of various metals, including silver, for healing in Ayurveda.
-The base of this usage was that when silver (and other metals) comes in contact with water, it transfers its healing quality to the water and then this water could be used in Ayurvedic therapy.
+The basis of this usage was that when silver (and other metals) comes in contact with water, it transfers its healing quality to the water and then this water could be used in Ayurvedic therapy.

 There are many kinds of miniature silverware available for babies.
 The popular ones are:

-Some of us might, understandably, brush off the above-mentioned benefits as pseudo-science with no real proof.
+Some of us might, understandably, brush off the above-mentioned benefits as pseudoscience with no real proof.
 But considering silver is definitely non-toxic and antibacterial in nature, we believe that it is definitely harmless to use them.
-May be you can give one meal a day – preferably a warm food like soup – in silverware.
+Maybe you can give one meal a day – preferably a warm food like soup – in silverware.
 Furthermore, when you compare silverware with the alternative, that is plastic utensils, we feel that plastic items are a bit disadvantaged.

-- Phthalates: Pthalates, another common ingredient in plastic, are known to cause immunity and fertility related issues in men.
+Pthalates, another common ingredient in plastic, are known to cause immunity and fertility related issues in men.